-It can be hard to know when the time is right to humanely end your dog's pain and suffering.
+It can be hard to know when the time is right to humanely end your dog's pain and suffering and choose to put them down.
 The euthanasia of a beloved pet is a difficult and solemn time for everyone involved.
-However, it may be less of a strain if you prepared in advance for the euthanasia process and you know what to expect.
+However, it may be less of a strain if you have prepared in advance for the euthanasia process and you know what to expect.

 Euthanasia is defined as the act of humanely ending the life of a living being in order to end extreme suffering (often as the result of a serious and irreversible medical condition).
 In animals, euthanasia is often called "putting to sleep" or "putting down."

 Why Vets Use Euthanasia

 Euthanasia in animals is intended to end life when a pet is suffering and there is little or no hope of recovery from illness or injury.
-As a pet owner, the decision whether or not to euthanize can be a very difficult one to make.
+As a pet owner, the decision of whether or not to euthanize can be a very difficult one to make.
 Your veterinarian will help guide you and your family through the decision-making process and help you keep the best interest of your pet in mind.
 Ultimately, the choice is yours.
 Your decision is the right one if it was made with your pet's best interest in mind.

 Once you have made the difficult choice of euthanasia for your dog, it is important that you know what to expect before, during, and after your dog is put down.